Bioconductor/bioconductor.org/content/help/faq.md

-These types of errors can sometimes be easily solved (installing necessary libraries or other software, perhaps referenced on the [package home page][4]).
-It will often be necessary to understand your system more thoroughly than you'd like, perhaps with the assistance of the Bioconductor [mailing list][3].
+These types of errors can sometimes be easily solved (installing necessary libraries or other software, perhaps referenced on the [package home page][home-pages]).
+It will often be necessary to understand your system more thoroughly than you'd like, perhaps with the assistance of the Bioconductor [mailing list][mailing-list].

 <h2 id="developer-faq">Developing Packages</h2>